NeuroTechX/ntx_slack_archive/eegdata.md

  >Well, ERPs are temporal data by nature :wink: There are many ways to use LSTM networks, here I use one to solve a sequence classification problem.

+9/28/2017 5:32 PM

+ **bciguy** :

+ >alexandre.barachant interesting do you know the author?
+Aurora already has this functionality embedded onboard the device, with an open SDK and API endpoints